nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ### 4.k.a. `watch` - Watch a show in your watchlist

-This command updates the current episode that you are on, and updates your current watch time limit.
+This command increments the current episode that you are on, and updates your watch time limit.

  Format:
   `watch <SHOWNAME> `

  Example of usage:
- `watch friends `
+ `watch friends`

  Expected outcome: